Jordan-Pierce/CoralNet-Toolbox/README.md

 about the coral species and other features present in the images.
 The platform also provides tools for analyzing the annotated images, and create patch-based image classifiers.

-The CoralNet Toolbox is an unofficial tool developed to augment processes associated with analyses that use CoralNet and Coral Point Count (CPCe).
+The CoralNet-Toolbox is an unofficial tool developed to augment processes associated with analyses that use CoralNet and Coral Point Count (CPCe).